Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Tyler.md

 ## DEATH

+### Pre-Death Blurb

 Tyler spends long hours in the control room, fine-tuning the ship’s systems and addressing minor glitches.
 His meticulous nature led him to stay late last night, analyzing a persistent error on the main console.
 When he failed to report back this morning for breakfast, we went looking and found him slumped over the terminal, a message flashing on the screen.
 A faint scorch mark on the console suggests a short circuit, but an open breaker panel indicates something far more deliberate.
 Could this have been the result of some unfortunate troubleshooting, or was it sabotage?

+### Post-Death Blurb

+Tyler understood the systems better than anyone.
+The tech, sure, but the social systems between all of us, the intricate dynamics that brought us together.
+Now we’re without his insight.
+If we’re going to make it, we have to start thinking like he did: carefully and as one.

 ## CLUES & HINTS